BitInByte/.dotfiles/README.md

 ## Rust
 In order to work with rust lsp, we need to install rls and we need to always bootstrap a new project with the help of cargo

+## C#

+In order to use csharp, you need to download the onisharp (https://github.com/OmniSharp/omnisharp-roslyn) and place it in "$HOME/Repositories/language-servers/omnisharp/run" if the folders doesn't exist, you should create them

 ## Ranger

 In order for ranger to work properly, we need to install a couple of dependencies.
 This will be applied for kitty terminal.